djsd123/kubernetes-centos/README.md

 vagrant provision
 ```

-Configure the Kubernetes client like so:
+Configure the `Kubectl` client from the command line of your vagrant vms like so (optional):
 ```
 kubectl config set-cluster default-cluster --server=http://centos1.example.com:8080 kubectl config set-context default-context --cluster=default-cluster --user=default-admin